goliney/garson/README.md

 The `action` takes a single argument - a callback which is invoked with the results of all the prompts that were already shown.

-It's up to you to decide what to do next with that data.
+It's up to you to decide what to do next with the result data.
 Since it's JavaScript environment, your further actions are limited only by Node.

 For your convenience `garson` is shipped with a couple of actions that might get handy.